 Now, we come to the only miracle recorded in all four Gospels (Matthew 14:13-21; Mark 6:30-44; Luke 9:10-17; John 6:1-14).
-When evening comes, the disciples come to Jesus and point out to Him that they are in an isolated wilderness.
-So, they suggest He send the crowds away to the villages for food (Matthew 4:15).
-The disciples are shocked at Jesus' response (Matthew 4:16).
+When evening came, the disciples came to Jesus and pointed out to Him that they were in an isolated wilderness.
+So, they suggested He send the crowds away to the villages for food (Matthew 4:15).
+The disciples were shocked at Jesus' response (Matthew 4:16).

-The disciples have already seen Jesus turn water into wine, heal scores of people, calm a storm by just speaking, and cast out demons, but they still don't understand who He is.
-Now He wants them to feed a crowd of 5,000 men, plus women and children (Matthew 14:21), which means the total could be as many as ten to twenty thousand.
+The disciples had already seen Jesus turn water into wine, heal scores of people, calm a storm by just speaking, and cast out demons, but they still didn’t understand who He was.
+Now, He wanted them to feed a crowd of 5,000 men, plus women and children (Matthew 14:21), which means the total could be as many as ten to twenty thousand.
 When God commands, God enables.
 Elisha multiplied bread for 100 men (II Kings 4:42-43).
-Christ multiplied bread for 5000 thousand men.
+Christ multiplied bread for 5,000 thousand men.

 They came back to report that there were five loaves of bread and two fish.
 Then Jesus told the crowd to sit down.
 He took the five loaves and two fish and looking up to heaven, gave thanks for the food.
 Breaking the loaves into pieces, He gave the bread and fish to His disciples to place before the people.
 And the crowd ate until they could hold no more!
 There were about 5,000 men there for that meal, and afterwards there were leftover twelve baskets.